 Small and medium-sized businesses have had to navigate incredibly demanding and often hostile and unpredictable markets over the last few years.
 And as was the case for UK households, some have had it far worse than others.
 So, with George Osborne’s Autumn Statement expected to trumpet signs of a fairly dramatic upturn in the economy, it’s a good time to turn our attention to the current state of Britain’s smaller businesses.
 How well have they survived the economic crisis – and other extreme events – over the last five years?
 And are they in a good position to respond to improving conditions in their respective markets?

 We’re conducting research on these issues for the next Quarterly Survey of Small Business in Britain.
 One interesting early finding is around the level of investment in equipment and technology, a useful indicator of the current state of a business, as well as its future prospects.
 The responses to this question suggest that almost half of businesses (45%) consider themselves fully-prepared for the next few years, while many of the others (20%) think they already have the necessary investment plans in place.
-Of the remainder, the majority (24%) seem have retained their growth ambitions but are timing their investments cautiously.
+Of the remainder, the majority (24%) seem to have retained their growth ambitions but are timing their investments cautiously.
 This leaves around one in ten respondents (10%) who do not have the equipment and technology they need.
-Those businesses are split fairly equally between those who have decided against making any investments and others who would like to invest but – for a variety of reasons – are unable to do so.
+The businesses in this group are split fairly equally between those who have decided against making any investments and others who would like to invest but – for a variety of reasons – are unable to do so.

 We also asked business owners and managers to explain the reasons for their responses.
 Looking at those who have decided not to make the investments needed for future resilience and growth, the explanations seem to focus around lack of resources and continuing uncertainty over the economy: